Skip to main content

 • Background and interests

 Dr. Toba Bryant earned her Master of Social Work (specializing in health and social policy) and PhD at the University of Toronto.
-She is the author of An Introduction to Health Policy, and co-editor of Staying Alive: Critical Perspectives on Health, Illness, and Health Care.
+She is the author of An Introduction to Health Policy, editor of the forthcoming Handbook on the Social Determinants of Health, and co-editor of Staying Alive: Critical Perspectives on Health, Illness, and Health Care.
 She has published book chapters and articles on policy change, housing and health, women’s health, social determinants of health and health equity.
-Dr. Bryant is general editor of the journal Women's Health and Urban Life.
+Dr. Bryant is general editor of the journal Critical Studies.

 • Publications